 Derek Thompson

-Derek Thompson (born 4 April 1948) is a British actor.
-He is known for playing Charlie Fairhead in the long-running BBC television medical drama series Casualty, playing the role since the series' inception in 1986, until his departure 38 years later in 2024, and his performance as Jeff in the gangster film The Long Good Friday.
+He is most notable for playing Charlie Fairhead in the long-running BBC television medical drama series Casualty, his role since the series' inception in 1986, for 38 years.

-Thompson was born in and is from Belfast, Northern Ireland and has a twin sister, Elaine Johns (née Thompson).
+Thompson was born in and is from Belfast and has a twin sister.
 During their teenage years, they combined to form the singing duo Elaine and Derek.
 They recorded four albums and 15 EPs together, singing in harmonies, and released one eponymously titled album on the Parlophone label in 1961.
 They then formed the folk trio Odin's People with Larry Johns, and recorded two singles in 1967.
-Derek appeared in the feature film Gonks Go Beat (1965).

-From 1976 he appeared in many early productions at the National Theatre, London's new South Bank home.
+From 1976, he appeared in many early productions at the National Theatre, London's new South Bank home.

 A sufferer of dystonia, Thompson became patron of the Dystonia Society in 2006.

-In London between 1975 and 1985, mainly for the National Theatre, but also at the Garrick, Half Moon and Old Vic theatres.
+Most of Thompson's theatrical work was in London between 1975 and 1985, mainly for the National Theatre, but also at the Garrick, Half Moon and Old Vic theatres.

 Details